 Rationale.
 Success in education is largely dependent on the degree of brain development achieved from birth to age 3.
 Age appropriate, culturally relevant and native language supported resources need to be made available for families to stimulate proper brain development in order to increase children's learning potential.
 Various public and private agencies, including school districts, should encourage collaborative efforts to provide information and effective, research-based resources to parents and guardians of very young children.
 The benefits of wise investment in young children will be substantial, and the consequences of poor investments costly.
-Adopted 2005 Sunset 2010
+Adopted 2005 (Sunsets Nov.
+2010)

-3.19 SCHOOL ACTIVITY SCHEDULES IN RELATION TO MAJOR RELIGIOUS HOLIDAYS In advocating for the respect of cultural differences and in recognition of increasing diversity, AASB encourages school districts and the Alaska School Activities Association to schedule major school-sanctioned activities on days that do not conflict with major religious holidays.
+3.19 SCHOOL ACTIVITY AND STATEWIDE TESTING SCHEDULES IN RELATION TO MAJOR RELIGIOUS HOLIDAYS

+In advocating for the respect of cultural differences and in recognition of increasing diversity, AASB encourages the State of Alaska, school districts and the Alaska School Activities Association to schedule major school-sanctioned activities and statewide testing on days that do not conflict with major religious holidays.

 Rationale.
-Christmas and Easter do not have major sporting events or other activities for students scheduled for these holidays.
-As its role for advocacy for our students, AASB can influence ASAA to look at the schedule to accommodate those students who are adversely affected by continuing to schedule events on the Jewish High Holy Days (Yom Kippur), holidays associated with Islam (Eid, the end of Ramadan) and other major holidays of our communities' faith organizations.
-Adopted 2007 Sunset 2012
+As of this time, Christmas and Easter do not have major sporting events or other activities for students scheduled for these holidays.
+In its advocacy role, AASB can influence ASAA, individual school boards and the Department of Education & Early Development to refrain from scheduling student activities, sporting events and statewide testing the Jewish High Holy Days (Yom Kippur and Rosh Hashanah), holidays associated with Islam (Eid, the end of Ramadan), Russian Orthodox Christmas and Easter and other major holidays of our communities' faith organizations.
+Adopted 2007 Amended 2009 (Sunsets Nov.
+2012)